alabou/NMOS-MatroxOnly/IS-12 RestAPI.md

 In the following sections of this document we will use one of the following paths to access the IS-12 RestAPI "http://<address>/ncWebSocket/v1.0", "https://<address>/ncWebSocket/v1.0", "http://<address>/ncWebSocketGuest/v1.0" and "https://<address>/ncWebSocketGuest/v1.0".
 The name "ncWebSocket" is vendor specific and MAY differ from the proposed string.

 ## JSON Schemas
+The followign schema modifies the IS-12 command-message.json slightly to allow an `object` and `method` attribute instead of the usual `ois` and `methodId` ones.

 command-message-reatapi.json
 ```
 {